Recent graduate of the Criminal Justice Operations program at Freeport HS, Jordan Smith.

 The Simulator was great!
 It helped me by giving me a realistic view of what I would be looking and working with out in the field.
 The simulator made me comfortable and confident in the field I was soon to be working in.
-I recommend all classes work on the Simulator.
+I recommend all classes work on the Simulator. — Crystal Hullum-Wiley

-The Simulator is/was the perfect tool that we as students had the opportunity to experience.
-The simulator gave me a simulated real life incident that prepared me for my current job as a Communication’s Officer with the Cleveland Clinic Police Department.
+The Simulator is/was the perfect tool that we as trainees had the opportunity to experience.
+The simulator gave me a simulated real-life incident that prepared me for my current job as a Communication Officer with the Cleveland Clinic Police Department.
 Taking calls and completing a CFS in the CAD was an experience that the simulator prepared me to utilize the training I received in the Dispatch Communications class.
-Simulated real life incidents is the best training tool a Dispatch student can go through.
+Simulated real-life incidents is the best training tool a Dispatch student can go through.
 The saying is” Experience is the best teacher”!
 This is true in my experience with the simulator. — Thank You Sincerely, Ofcr.
 Wayne Mathews #747 – Cleveland Clinic Police Department

 Sara Koch excelled in the 9-1-1 Academy, did great during simulations using the 9-1-1 Reality Simulator and demonstrated that she was a great fit for the role of a Dispatcher in Public Safety.
 She took her skills that she learned during the Tri-C Dispatch Academy and put them to work for her.
 Sara was hired by the Cleveland Division of Police in March of 2021 and successfully completed her probationary period, and she is now working independently.
 Thanks to the program and NECC, we are proud to present her as one of the successes of our course!
 Barb Harper, Tri-C Dispatch Instructor